naveenmicrolise/technical-test/MATD-test.md

 ##Introduction

 Thank you for taking the time to do the Microlise ATD test.
 Experts in mobile asset and resource optimisation, Microlise’s mission is to empower our customers to reduce their costs and environmental impact by maximising the efficiency of their transportation operations.
 To achieve this we will continue to develop and deploy innovative, industry-leading technology solutions and services that enable our customers to optimise fleet utilisation and driver performance, to reduce costs and to improve service delivery.
-As you can imagine, the user journeys must always be functional and we need to ensure that they are working on every check in of the code.

 We would like you to take a look at the Microlise website.
 You can find it here: http://www.microlise.com/